syncfusion-content/js-api-docs/api/js/ejGrid.md

 <ts ref=" ej.TextAlign"/>

 Gets or sets a value that indicates to align the text within the column.
-See textAlign
+See <a href="global.html#enum:textalign">textAlign</a>

 #### Default Value:
 {:.param}